Syllabus

 Assessment

+• Homeworks: There will be 6 homework assignments due every other week (roughly), completed individually.
 Homework assignments are due by 5 pm ET on the indicated day on the course schedule.
+Lowest homework assignment score is dropped.

 • Project 1: Teams will be given a dataset (or a set of datasets to choose from) to visualize.
-Project 1 is worth 15% of the course grade.

 • Project 2: Teams will choose the focus of their own project.
 One requirement is that you need to do something new.
-Project 2 is worth 25% of the course grade.

 Each project will have a peer review component to provide at least one round of feedback during the process of development.
 Teams will provide periodic peer feedback to their teammates while working on the projects as well as upon completion.
 The scores from the peer evaluations, along with individual contributions tracked by commits on GitHub, will be used to ensure that each student has contributed to the teamwork.